BleuLlama/z80-machine/rc2014LL/README.md

 If a command expects a response, its identifier will end with a ?.
 If it is the response for a command, the character after the identifier will be a comma, followed by the requested value.

+# Autostart Interface

+In order to simplify things, the filtering system will detect a phrase in the data stream, and if it sees it, it will send down a boot command back to the terminal.
+This will aid in relatively hands-off autobooting sequences.
+The way to trigger this is by entering '0' for "Memory Top?" in NASCOM BASIC.
+This text sequence is not otherwise printed out, and entering '0' will not cause an error with BASIC, so it is a reasonable mechanism to piggyback on.

+By default, this will trigger an autotyping of "boot.bas"

 ## Commands